mrcnski/believeobey.live/_posts/2024-09-23-the-law-remains.md

 url="https://parallel.thebookofenoch.info/#108"
 %}

-Keep an eye out for my upcoming (Yah willing) Bible study showing Enoch is scripture!
+Check out [my Bible study](/evidence-that-enoch-is-scripture) with evidence that Enoch is scripture!

 {% include verse.html
 text="And after that in the fourth week, at its close, Visions of the holy and righteous shall be seen, And **a law for all generations** and an enclosure shall be made for them."